Nervosys/Botnix/docs/packages/ibus.section.md

 IBus needs to be configured accordingly to activate `typing-booster`.
 The configuration depends on the desktop manager in use.
 For detailed instructions, please refer to the [upstream docs](https://mike-fabian.github.io/ibus-typing-booster/).

-On NixOS, you need to explicitly enable `ibus` with given engines before customizing your desktop to use `typing-booster`.
+On Botnix, you need to explicitly enable `ibus` with given engines before customizing your desktop to use `typing-booster`.
 This can be achieved using the `ibus` module:

 ```nix
 { pkgs, ... }: {